The Ranger's Apprentice books are a series of brilliant books for kids and young teens written by Australian author John Flanagan.

 We were even lucky enough to meet John at an author signing visit at The Children's Bookshop at Beecroft back in 2007.
 The bookshop's very near our place and the owner, Paul, often arranges author visits.
 The crowd had gone by the time I arrived to pick my sons up and they and Paul's son were the only ones still there.
 John was very generous with his time and lovely to chat to, signing all my boys' Ranger's Apprentice books.

-The Ranger's Apprentice series started out life as twenty short stories which John wrote to encourage his twelve-year-old son, Michael, to read.
+The Ranger's Apprentice series started out life as twenty short stories which John Flanagan wrote to encourage his twelve-year-old son, Michael, to read.
 Michael didn't enjoy reading and John felt that this was because Michael simply hadn't yet found any books that appealed to him.

 The Ranger's Apprentice series is set in a fictional world based on European medieval times.
 The story centres around Will, an orphan who is fifteen when the first book - The Ruins of Gorlan - begins.

 Will is convinced his father was a mighty warrior who died in battle.
 On Choosing Day when the orphaned boys and girls are selected for the jobs they'll do for the rest of their lives, Will hopes to be selected for Battleschool training to become a warrior like his father.
 Instead, he's told he will be joining the mysterious Rangers Corps.
 The Rangers are an elite Special Forces Corps in the medieval Kingdom of Araluen.
 They are the eyes and ears of the Kingdom, the intelligence gatherers, the scouts and the troubleshooters.